 Atlantic Cape is dedicated to the goals of fairness in all of its procedures and practices.
-If, for any reason, a student believes he or she is the victim of unjust practices, a comprehensive process for grievance resolution is available to that student and is outlined as follows.
+If, for any reason, a student believes he or she is the victim of unjust practices, a comprehensive process for grievance resolution is available to that student and is outlined in the following section of the Student Handbook - Credit-Academic Issues (Grades, Etc.).
 All student-initiated grade appeals must be submitted within one year of the original date of issuance of the grade to the instructor that submitted the grade.

-Students who need assistance with this process should contact Dr. Aigner Holmes at (609) 343-5098 or aholmes@atlantic.edu.
+Students who need assistance with this process should contact Alonna Brown at (609) 343-5098 or by email at abrown@atlanticcape.edu.